-In 2021, samples were taken at 16 production sites and two warehouses.
+In 2022, samples were taken at 16 production sites and three warehouse operators.
 A campaign was carried out in each of the winter, intermediate and summer periods to take into account the regulations of the national Annex NB of DIN EN 14214 for the limit values of the parameters cloud point and CFPP.
 Each member state can set these limit values individually, as climatic conditions differ greatly in some cases.

-Campaign 1: 01.
-February to 12.
-February Winter grade Campaign 2: 31.
-Mai to 11.
-June Summer grade Campaign 3: 18.
-October to 29.
+Campaign 1: 17.
+January to 28.
+January Winter grade

+Campaign 2: 09.
+May to 20.
+May Summer grade

+Campaign 3: 04.
+October to 14.
 October Intermediate grade

-A total of 54 samples were taken and analysed in the main campaigns and 9 samples in the necessary additional campaigns.
-Three representative samples are taken in each sampling.
-One sample is used for analysis, one sample is stored at the analysis laboratory as a potential arbitration sample and one sample remains with the producer as a reserve sample.
+A total of 57 samples were taken and analysed in the main campaigns and 9 samples in the necessary additional campaigns.
+For each sampling, one analytical sample, one sample as a potential arbitration sample and one sample that remains with the producer or warehouse operator as a reserve sample are taken.